 2. Remember who the person is

-- You can also remind yourself that the person you care for is still your son, daughter, friend, sister, brother, grandchild, mother or father, and that the eating disorder is something that is happening to them
+Remind yourself that the person you care for is still your son, daughter, friend, sister, brother, grandchild, mother, or father, and that the eating disorder is something that is happening to them.

 3. Communicate openly

 Caring for someone with an eating disorder can be very challenging.
-You can stay positive by drawing attention to the positive attributes of the person you are looking after and talking about things that they enjoy or are good at.
+Draw attention to the positive attributes of the person you are looking after and talk about things that they enjoy or are good at.

-- It is a good idea to find opportunities to involve the person you are caring for in things they enjoy, such as sport, entertainment or other hobbies; these are activities that can be completed together and that promote positivity
+It is a good idea to find opportunities to involve the person you are caring for in things they enjoy, such as watching movies, listening to music, jigsaws, craft, or other hobbies; these are activities that can be completed together and that promote positivity.

-- Reminding the person of their life outside of their illness can also help them realise there is more to their identity than their eating disorder
+Talk about the things they enjoy and are good at and the things you love about them.
+Reminding the person of their life outside of their illness can help them to realise there is more to them than their eating disorder.

 7. Seek support